Hope Street (TV series)

-Hope Street is an Irish crime serial drama filmed in Donaghadee, Northern Ireland.
-Starring an ensemble cast almost entirely collected from the local area, including Amara Karan, Ciarán McMenamin, Kerri Quinn, Niall Wright, Des McAleer, Brid Brennan, Aaron McCusker and Niamh McGrady.
+Hope Street is a Northern Irish crime serial drama television series filmed in Donaghadee, Northern Ireland.
+The series, broadcast on BBC One Northern Ireland, was created by Paul Marquess and Susanne Farrell and is based on life in the fictional 'Northern Ireland Police'.
+The series is also broadcast on BBC One, once the episodes have been shown in the Northern Ireland region; as of the third series, full series have been released on BBC iPlayer ahead of broadcast.

 Premise

+Throughout the series, each episode features a crime story, interwoven with the lives and loves of the officers who police the stunning coastal town.

 The first series sees the sudden arrival of DC Leila Hussain (Amara Karan) in the fictional Northern Irish town of Port Devine.
-The local residents question the reason behind her arrival; only Inspector Finn O'Hare knows why Leila has been transferred, but is keeping it to himself.
+The local residents question the reason behind her arrival; only Inspector Finn O'Hare knows why Leila has been transferred, but he is keeping it to himself.
 On Leila's arrival to the town, Karan hinted: "The secret, the reason why she's been brought to Northern Ireland, is actually a matter of life-and-death".
 Each episode follows a self-contained crime story following the investigation of the local police department, as well as the exploits of the town's local residents.

 In the second series, a former colleague of Finn's, DC Al Quinn, is sent to town as part of an undercover operation.
 Following the operation's conclusion, Al stays in town to fill the void left following Leila's departure.
 When his daughter is caught up in the theft of an ATM, Al crosses the line to protect the one he loves most, putting his career on the line in the process.